pace-of-mind/music-chips.com/_chips/_todo/_understanding-voice-eq.md

 ---
-name: Understanding Voice Frequencies and Equalisation
+title: Understanding Voice Frequencies and Equalisation
 description: >
   Short description of the chip
 yt_video: